moorepants/dissertation/parameterstudy.rst

-A slack head tube angle (< 72 degrees) has a higher weave critical speed than a larger head tube angle but the capsize critical speed varies very little with changing head tube angle, :ref:`Figure 2 <figHeadTubeAngle>`.
+A slack head tube angle (< 72 degrees) has a higher weave critical speed than a larger head tube angle but the capsize critical speed varies very little with changing head tube angle, :ref:`Figure 8.2<figHeadTubeAngle>`.
 Slack head tube angles are found on many utility bicycles.
 I've observed from experience that these bicycles feel very unresponsive at low speeds and typically do not feel stable until moderate speeds are reached.
-The head tube angle results, :ref:`Figure 2<figHeadTubleAngle>` are in agreement with this anecdotal evidence insofar as the weave critical speed increases with decreasing head tube angle.
+The head tube angle results, :ref:`Figure 8.2<figHeadTubleAngle>` are in agreement with this anecdotal evidence insofar as the weave critical speed increases with decreasing head tube angle.
 The head tube angle results are interesting because the weave speed can be decreased using a steeper head tube angle without adversely affecting